The original document was ratified at the Annual General Meeting of the Association on the 2nd of June 1986.

 - Election of Officers

-- a) The Nominating Committee consists of the Members-at-Large and the President-Elect.
-It supervises Nominations and Elections.
+- a) The Nominating Committee consists of the members of the Executive and the President Elect.

 - d) Candidates are elected by simple majority.

-- e) Officers may be elected to the same office for no more than two consecutive terms, except the President/President-Elect who may serve only once.
+- e) Officers may be elected to the same office for no more than two consecutive terms, except the President/President-Elect who may serve only one consecutive term.

 The Executive may create and dissolve Committees as it deems necessary.
 A Committee may consist of no fewer than three (3) members including a Chairperson.